-It's important that your hands are placed as close to, but behind the line.
+It's important that your hands are placed as close to (but behind) the line as possible.

-The width of your hands again will be determined by where you feel most comfortable.
+The width of your hands will be determined by where you feel most comfortable.

 Other athletes who are perhaps more powerful, choose to go even wider so they can get their bodies lower to the ground and generate more power.

-You have to be extremely strong to do this, so you better incorporate strength training into your program if you don't want to end up falling flat on your face.
+You have to be extremely strong to do this effectively, so you better incorporate strength training into your program if you don't want to end up falling flat on your face!

 Also, you don't want to have your hands too close together...definitely not inside shoulder width.